Occupational Safety and Health

 Statistics of Disabling Injuries Taiwan Asia (excluding Taiwan) Europe and Americas

-Main Category of Occupational Injury Traffic accident Traffic accident Traffic accident Traffic accident Traffic accident Traffic accident Machine-related injury Machine-related injury Machine-related injury
+Main Category of Occupational Injury Traffic accident Traffic accident Traffic accident Traffic accident Traffic accident Traffic accident Traffic accident Machine-related injury Machine-related injury Machine-related injury Machine-related injury Machine-related injury

 Laceration, cut Crush injury due to mishandling of objects fall over Machine-related injury

-• Note1 : Occupational injury rate (IR): (Number of occupational injury incidents/total work hours) * 200,000 (Calculation for light injuries: Only Zhongshan/Chengdu/Mexico/Malaysia Plants include light injuries in their IR, all other plants exclude light injuries.)
+• Note1 : Occupational injury rate (IR): (Number of occupational injury incidents/total work hours) * 200,000 (Calculation for light injuries: Mexico/Malaysia Plants include light injuries in their IR, all other plants exclude light injuries).

 • Note3 : Lost day rate (LDR): (Number of lost days due to work injuries/total work hours) * 200,000 (calculation of days: Only the Kunshan/Kunshan Opt/Zhongshan/Mexico Plants calculate the number of days based on calendar days; all other plants calculate based on the number of scheduled work days.

-• Note4 : In Czechia, employees are entitled to go to visit their doctor during work hours (the frequency of visits is not limited and the length of time spent also includes the journey time), and they may also stay at home to rest for a longer period of time when sick.
+• Note4 : In the Czech Republic, employees may visit doctors during work hours (unlimited visits covering journey time as well), and they may also stay at home to rest for a longer period of time when sick.

 • Note6 : The table shows data of full-time employees.

-Main Category of Occupational Injury None None None Cut None Crash Machine-related injury, Cut None Fall over
+Main Category of Occupational Injury None None None None Cut None Crash Pinch Machine-related injury, Cut None Fall over Cut

 • Note1 : Scope of the number of people in the survey as of December 31: Work personnel of the plant: security guards, cleaners, group meal preparation personnel, and others (long-term onsite operators and specialists).